How Long Does It Take to Recover from Breast Augmentation?

 Weeks 4 through 6

-At this point in your breast augmentation recovery, your breast implants will start to look and feel more like natural breasts.
+At this point in your breast implant recovery process, your breast implants will start to look and feel more like natural breasts.
 You’ll be able to start sleeping on your side again, however sleeping on your stomach is still not recommended.
 By the end of the sixth week, your incisions should be completely closed.
 Once they’ve been closed for at least a week, feel free to start taking baths again.

 Recovery Long-Term